 IP Camera Test Procedure

 The cameras were tested in two environments.
 The first test area was in a room with no windows where we could test the resolution and low light levels in a controlled situation.
 The second area was a room with a large window with bright sunlight outside.
 This was used to test wide dynamic range (WDR).
 The cameras were placed side by side, and we used VMS software to view 4 cameras at the same time.
 We decided to keep the camera adjustments at their nominal settings.
-The only thing we changed was the Wide Dynamic Range (WDR) setting, when we tested this function.
+The only thing we changed was the Wide Dynamic Range (WDR) setting when we tested this function.

 There is some confusion in the industry about 4K resolution terminology.
-The 4K label was originally used by TV display manufacturers, and found its way into the surveillance camera market.
+The 4K label was originally used by TV display manufacturers and found its way into the surveillance camera market.
 This is similar to the 780p and 1080p nomenclature from the TV world.
-As usual it’s confusing.
+As usual, it’s confusing.
 The only thing that is agreed upon is that 4K displays and cameras have at least 4,000 pixels in the horizontal direction.
-Sony, Samsung and Hikvision all meet this requirement, while Axis uses an 8 Megapixel sensor that is not quite up to this measure.
+Sony, Samsung, and Hikvision all meet this requirement, while Axis uses an 8 Megapixel sensor that is not quite up to this measure.

-We tested which IP camera provided the best resolution, the lowest light capability, and best wide dynamic range.
+We tested which IP camera provided the best resolution, the lowest light capability, and the best wide dynamic range.
 We compared the video and captured video frames using the same test settings.
 The following sections describe the details about each test and the results we found.

 Resolution was tested using normal room lighting.
 The cameras were placed next to each other, and their lenses were adjusted so that we could get the same field of view.
 We then captured the video using VMS from Exacq.
 We had to make sure that the video recording software captured the video at the correct resolution.
 We used a graphic program to digitally expand the video.
 This allowed us to examine the test pattern and compare the pictures from each camera.

-The sensor resolution as well as the quality of the lens affects the maximum resolution of the IP camera.
+The sensor resolution, as well as the quality of the lens, affects the maximum resolution of the IP camera.
 The Sony camera has the largest (20 Megapixel) sensor.
 Samsung uses a 12.4 Megapixel sensor, while the Hikvision camera has an 8.85 Megapixel sensor, and Axis has an 8 Megapixel sensor.
 Even though they all have different sensor resolutions, we set the aspect ratio to 16 by 9 (3840 x 2160) so they all appeared the same for this test.